 It’s hard for pet owners to know whether their dog or cat is experiencing a dental health issue.
-That’s where Oak Forest Veterinary Hospital’s staff can help.
+That’s where our veterinary team can help.
 We’ll take into account things like bad breath, excess tartar, inflamed gums, and missing/broken teeth.
 Increased drooling, decreased toy play, and a decline in grooming behavior are other signs we’ll look for along with you—our eyes and ears at home.

 Regular dental care helps prevent some of the serious issues that can develop in your dog or cat’s lifetime.

 Our veterinary staff checks for the following issues during a dental exam and cleaning:

 - Growth on gums

 - Diseased teeth